 (c) The Company shall be entitled to increase the price if the cost of production of the Goods is increased as a result of increases in wages or materials, fluctuations in exchange rates or any other cause beyond the Company’s reasonable control and the Company shall notify the Buyer of any variation before delivery of the Goods.

 All sums owed by the Buyer in respect of Goods shall be paid in full prior to despatch by the Company.

-(a) Delivery shall take place when the Goods are unloaded at or delivered to the Buyer’s premises or other delivery location agreed between the Company and the Buyer except that if the Buyer collects or arranges collection of the Goods from the Company’s premises, or nominates a carrier for the Goods delivery shall take place when the Goods are loaded at the Company’s premises.
+If the Buyer collects or arranges collection of the Goods from the Company’s premises, or nominates a carrier for the Goods delivery.
+In this case, Delivery shall be deemed to take place when the Goods are loaded at the Company’s premises.

 (b) Time for delivery shall not be of the essence unless previously agreed by a Director or other authorised person of the Company in writing.
 The Company will use its reasonable endeavours to complete delivery on or before any delivery dates requested by the Buyer or estimated by the Company but will not be liable for any delay in delivery.